Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Tests to assess spread of disease (staging)

 Once the diagnosis of "soft tissue sarcoma" or "(intermediate) malignant soft tissue tumour" has been confirmed, further tests are required to find out if and to which extent the cancer has spread and which organs are involved.
 Since especially soft tissue sarcomas predominantly develop metastases in the lungs [see metastasis], a chest X-ray examination as well as a computed tomography (CT) of the chest are indispensable.
-In addition, a magnetic resonance imaging (MRI) is performed to assess or, respectively, rule out metastases in the abdominal and pelvic region or the brain.

-For all high-grade malignant soft tissue sarcomas (G3 sarcomas), a bone marrow puncture is done to rule out bone marrow involvement.
-Depending on the disease and treatment situation, additional tests to diagnose and/or further assess metastases may be done, such as an ultrasound or a lumbar puncture (to analyze the cerebrospinal fluid when dealing with skull base or spinal tumours), a total body MRI and/or a positron emission tomography (PET).
+Depending on the disease and treatment situation, additional tests to diagnose and/or further assess metastases may be done, such as an ultrasound or a lumbar puncture (to analyze the Ultraschallcerebrospinal fluid when dealing with skull base or spinal tumours), and/or a total body MRI.

 Tests before treatment begins